-Local pronunciation and dialectal accent, during postwar reconstruction, altered the spelling of my family name making it as it is now but, apparently, my grandad was happy enough to not care about it.
-When, as a child, I asked him why he didn’t care, I still remember he quoted Shakespeare - oh, he liked the Bard so much - by saying “a rose by any other name would smell as sweet”.
+The local pronunciation and dialectal accent, during postwar reconstruction, slightly altered the spelling of my family name making it as it is now but, apparently, my grandad was happy enough to not care about it.
+When, as a child, I asked him why he didn’t care, he answered quoting Shakespeare - oh, he liked the Bard so much - by saying “a rose by any other name would smell as sweet”.

-Eventually, my being Britalian, or Itenglish if you prefer - both of them sound funny, don’t they? - seemed to destine me, in a nearly karmic way, to study at first, to work then, to swing like a pendulum between Rome and London, where, in the end, I decided to settle.
+Eventually, my being Britalian, or Itanglish if you prefer - both of them sound funny, don’t they? - seemed to destine me, in a nearly karmic way, for studying at first, for working then, to swing like a pendulum between Rome and London, where, in the end, I decided to settle.
 I am quite sure my grandad still laughs about it wherever he is now.

 In any case, just call me Bart and we’ll be friends.

 To make a living, I work as a child psychologist and a consulting forensic psychologist.
 To some of my more eminent colleagues, I am actually childish and criminal instead of a psychologist.

 In my defence, I have to admit while making my job I actually try operating a little above the lines, if you know what I mean.